masteringmodernpayments/book/background_worker.md

 <hr>

-This example is going to use a very simple background worker system named [Sucker Punch][sucker_punch].
-It runs in the same process as your web request but uses [Celluloid][celluloid] to do things in a background thread.
+For this example we're going to use Sucker Punch, just because it's self-contained and easy to use and doesn't require you to run anything other than a web process.
+If you'd like to use one of the other job systems described above, or if you already have your own for other things, it should be trivial to change.

 First, let's create a job class: